IzidorM/fw_memory_allocator/README.md

 based static memory allocation in embedded systems and provide some additional benefits which are hard to get otherwise:

-- memory overflow protection by adding canary values
+- memory overflow detection by adding canary values
+- use of opaque types
-- simplifying the use of different ram types in the system
+- simplifying the use of different ram types/sections in the system

 ## Features
 * Written in C
 * Small and efficient code base
-* Provides locking of memory allocation
+* Provides memory overflow detection by adding canary values
+* Can be disabled (locked) after system initialization
 * Support for multiple instances in case system offers different ram sections
 * BSD license